-The Draft Shoreline Master Program will be circulated for public comment for at least 30 days prior to the Planning Commission holding at least one public hearing to solicit input on the Periodic Review.
-The Mukilteo City Council will hold at least one public hearing before final adoption.
+The Draft Shoreline Master Program was circulated for public comment for at least 30 days prior to the Planning Commission holding at least one public hearing to solicit input on the Periodic Review.
+The Mukilteo City Council held at least one public hearing before final adoption.

-Mukilteo will coordinate with the Department of Ecology on public notification of comment periods and hearings to take advantage of Ecology's optional SMP amendment process that allows for a combined state-local comment period (WAC 173-26-104).
+Mukilteo coordinated with the Department of Ecology on public notification of comment periods and hearings to take advantage of Ecology's optional SMP amendment process that allows for a combined state-local comment period (WAC 173-26-104).

 Public notice of all hearings will state who is holding the comment period and/or hearing, the date and time, and the location of any public hearing.
 Notices will be published per official policy and comply with all other legal requirements such as the Americans with Disabilities Act.
-A notice will be sent to the email list (2.4, above) and the Department of Ecology.
+A notice will be sent to the email list (2.4, above) and Ecology.